Are you looking for some good monkey idioms?

 - Meaning: a tuxedo.

 - Use In A Sentence: I really like my job, I just wish that I didn’t have to wear this silly monkey suit.
+I would prefer to wear more comfortable clothes like a pair of khakis and a button up.

 There you have it!
 27 monkey idioms!
 Which one is your favorite?
 Please share your thoughts in the comments below.